ibm-cloud-docs/codeengine/fleet-observability.md

 Find the agent key for the monitoring instance.

-1. Navigate to the [Monitoring instances](https://cloud.ibm.com/observability/monitoring){: external} page in the UI and click on the relevant instance.
+1. Navigate to the [Monitoring instances](https://cloud.ibm.com/observability/monitoring){: external} page in the UI and click the relevant instance.
 On the instance details page, click **Actions** > **Manage key**, then click the option to view all keys in the dashboard.
 2. Click the agent key, which may have a format similar to `ab1c2345-****-678d9efgh012`.
 Then click the option to copy the full agent key.
 3. Save the agent key in a secure location where you can access it later.